Hazelfire/thesis/index.md

 {{/mathNotationITPs}}

 The ITPs in this study without math notation are {{noMathNotationITPs}}.
 These theorem provers may also be improved with math notation support.

 # Discussion

-We can evaluate this review by comparing it to other literature reviews, and other living reviews.
+We evaluate this review by comparing it to other literature reviews, and other living reviews.

 There are not a large amount of literature reviews in the space of ITPs, but we shall first compare it to the literature review the data was based on.

 It should first stand to say that this is the first living review on ITPs.
 As of such, this review already has many benefits over the current literature.

 The clear improvement is this is the only review on ITPs that automatically updates to reflect the current state of the art.
 This means it can be referred back to at any time, and even used to track progress on efforts, such as formalizing mathematics.

 Due to the availability of web technologies and interactivity, the living review is also much more accessible than a paper one.
 It allows readers to